ernesto-aleman01/SYSC4907-SAV/README.md

     >
     > There is a chance of getting this message in the ROS console: WARNING:tornado.general:Connect error on fd 1372: WSAECONNREFUSED.
      To fix this, search the code for "airsim.CarClient(ip=host_ip)" and replace it with "airsim.CarClient()" .

+### Other Instructions

+1. Exit Ros run withg ctrl+c in ROS console.
+Do this before closing Airsim, which should be relaunched for every test run to start from a known situation in Airsim.

+2. To create a new test route, download a standard installation of Python for the desktop (ROS' installation of it does not come with Tkinter).
+In a command prompt, navigate to the cloned project directory, go to src/mapping_navigation/scripts and execute "python TestGUI.py" to launch the route making GUI.
+The command "pip install Pillow" may need to be done first.

+    > In the GUI, click "Create" followed by "straight road".
+Then click the new "RoadSegmentType.STRAIGHT" label to the right of the map.
+Then click "Create" follwed by "lane".
+Then click the new "[]" label under the previously selected RoadSegementType label.
+Then click "Create" then "path".
+Now start clicking points on the map to add points.
+Repeat these steps for intersections and other paths that do not involve intersections.
+    >
+    > Afterwards, click the first "empty path" label to the right of the map.
+Then click all of the created points on the map.
+    >
+    > Create an empty path file somewhere on the file system, ending with the ".pickle" file extension.
+Then click "File", "save map", and select the created pickle file.
+    >
+    > Finally, go to the mapping_navigation/src/scripts/navigation.py file, go to the main function and set the map variable to the location of the created pickle file